"It's up to you to save the world. Our generation messed up." said an older person to no one in particular.

 Few would disagree the world today is a more convenient place.
 But is it a better place?

 Given the various states of technology and changing cultural sensitivities, each generation faces unique challenges whether war, recession, climate change, or an intractable political environment.
-It's tempting to believe the previous generation had it harder than the next, and to do so would be to misunderstand the world.
+It's tempting to believe the following generation has it easier than the preceding one, and to do so would be to misunderstand the world.
 Thus, it is now my turn to say, to no one in particular, "It's up to you to save the world.
 Our generation messed up."